 How do I apply?

-The admissions process for Divine Savior School will officially open in January 2020.
-Until that time, we are meeting with families to gather information about student needs and interest.
+The admissions process for Divine Savior School is ongoing.
 If you are interested in potentially enrolling at

 Dr. John Althoff, School Director

 What scholarships and insurance does The Divine Savior School accept?

 Divine Savior School will accept Gardiner and McKay scholarships, as well as work with Medicaid and/or private insurance whenever possible to defray the cost of education for our families.
 Each child's needs will be unique and the services

 they receive will be tailored to meet their needs.

 There are so many ways to help our students and their families!